The Devon Historic Churches Trust

 Overview

-The Devon Historic Churches Trust was founded on 1 January 1973 to help support Devon's churches with funding and expertise.
-The Trust is a charitable incorporated organisation (charity number 1189807) dedicated to funding repairs and maintenance to places of Christian worship in the Diocese of Exeter and throughout Devon.
-According to their most recent Charity Commission filing (2025), the Trust had total income of £84,825 and total expenditure of £121,577, demonstrating active grant-making activity.
-The Trust is governed by 14 trustees and supported by 100 volunteers, with 22 Deanery Representatives who play important roles liaising with communities across Devon.
-Recent grant rounds show consistent support: January 2026 awarded £16,930 to 5 churches, July 2025 awarded £19,500 to 8 churches, and April 2025 awarded £41,000 to 10 churches.
+The Devon Historic Churches Trust is a charitable incorporated organisation (charity number 1189807) dedicated to funding repairs and maintenance to places of Christian worship in the Diocese of Exeter and throughout Devon.
+According to their most recent Charity Commission filing for the year ending 31 March 2025, the Trust had total income of £84,825 and total expenditure of £121,577, demonstrating active grant-making activity.
+The Trust is governed by 14 trustees with no paid staff.
+The organisation is supported by Deanery Representatives who play important roles liaising with communities across Devon.
+Recent grant rounds show consistent support to churches across the region.

 Funding Priorities